Black Bart (outlaw): Prospecting again

 In 1867, Boles went prospecting for gold in Idaho and Montana.
 In a surviving letter to his wife from August 1871, he told her of an unpleasant encounter with some Wells, Fargo & Company agents and vowed to exact revenge.
-His wife never heard from him again, and in time she presumed he had died.

 Criminal career

 Boles adopted the nickname "Black Bart" and proceeded to rob Wells Fargo stagecoaches at least 28 times across northern California between 1875 and 1883, including a number of times along the historic Siskiyou Trail between California and Oregon.
-He only left two poems – at the fourth and fifth robbery sites – but this came to be considered his signature and ensured his fame.
-Black Bart was quite successful, often taking in thousands of dollars a year.
+Although Boles became widely known for the poetic messages left behind after his robberies, he wrote only two poems–left at the fourth and fifth robbery sites–but this was enough to ensure his fame.
+Black Bart was quite successful as a highwayman, often taking in thousands of dollars a year.

-Boles was afraid of horses and made all of his robberies on foot.
-With this, his poems and his unusually polite demeanor, he gained notoriety.
-He reportedly never once fired a weapon during his years as an outlaw.
+Boles was afraid of horses and he fled from all of his robberies on foot.
+He was invariably polite, never using foul language except in his poems.

-Boles was invariably polite and used no foul language, despite its appearance in his poems.
 He dressed in a long linen duster coat and a bowler hat, using a flour sack with holes cut for his eyes as a mask.
-He brandished a shotgun, but never used it.
-These features became his trademarks.
+He brandished a shotgun but reportedly never once fired it during his years as an outlaw.
+All these became his trademarks and he quickly gained notoriety.

 First robbery

 On July 26, 1875, Boles robbed his first stagecoach in Calaveras County, California, on the road between Copperopolis and Milton.
 He spoke with a deep and resonant tone as he politely ordered stage driver John Shine to "throw down the box".
 As Shine handed over the strongbox, Boles shouted, "If he dares to shoot, give him a solid volley, boys".
 Seeing rifle barrels pointed at him from the nearby bushes, Shine quickly handed over the strongbox.
 Shine waited until Boles vanished and then went to recover the empty strongbox, but upon examining the area, he discovered that the "men with rifles" were actually carefully rigged sticks.
-Black Bart's first robbery netted him $160.
+Black Bart's first robbery netted him $160 (approximately $5200 in 2024 US dollars, adjusted for inflation).